avelino/awesome-go/README.md

 * [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the response code and data between each call for specific server stress based on its previous response.
 * [skm](https://github.com/TimothyYe/skm) - SKM is a simple and powerful SSH Keys Manager, it helps you to manage your multiple SSH keys easily!
 * [StatusOK](https://github.com/sanathp/statusok) - Monitor your Website and REST APIs.Get Notified through Slack, E-mail when your server is down or response time is more than expected.
-* [syncbit](https://github.com/tbhaxor/syncbit) - Configuration based backup tool for humans and especially for the DevOps engineers
+* [syncbit](https://github.com/tbhaxor/syncbit) -Configuration based transfer tool for humans and especially for the DevOps engineers
 * [terraform-provider-openapi](https://github.com/dikhan/terraform-provider-openapi) - Terraform provider plugin that dynamically configures itself at runtime based on an OpenAPI document (formerly known as swagger file) containing the definitions of the APIs exposed.
 * [traefik](https://github.com/containous/traefik) - Reverse proxy and load balancer with support for multiple backends.
 * [trubka](https://github.com/xitonix/trubka) - A CLI tool to manage and troubleshoot Apache Kafka clusters with the ability of generically publishing/consuming protocol buffer and plain text events to/from Kafka.